hail12pink/ShipNav/README.md

 * Gyro (Targeting system, detection system)
 * Anchor ("Anchor" command)

 ## Installation
 * Connect all modules with an EthernetCable and Port.
 * Power the microcontroller and its connected parts.
-* Paste the code of the most recent [release](https://github.com/hail12pink/ShipNav/releases/) into the microcontroller
+* Configure the microcontroller's code to "https://raw.githubusercontent.com/hail12pink/ShipNav/main/ShipNav.lua"
 * Turn on the microcontroller via a mode 0 polysilicon
 * Attach a transformer to the microcontroller and power it to automatically start the microcontroller when the server starts (optional)
 ## Settings
 ```
-Settings.VesselName - The name of the ship.
+Settings.VesselName - [incomplete] The name of the ship.
 Settings.AllowPublicGPS - [incomplete] Whether the ship will publicly share its position and name.
 This is used for displaying ships onto radars.
 (Does not share coordinates)
 Settings.ConfigPrefix - The prefix used for configuring attachments (e.g. "-Headlights false" or "-EngineSwitch true").
 Settings.HomeBase - The coordinates of the home base, used by the "home command".
 Set this to false to disable this feature.